GabeScott/standard-works-vault/General Conference/1985 April - “From Such Turn Away”.md

 There is not much danger in that.
 That is an inevitable part of learning the gospel.
 No member of the Church should be embarrassed at the need to repent of a false notion he might have believed.
 Such ideas are corrected as one grows in light and knowledge.

-It is not the belief in a false notion that is the problem, it is the teaching of it to others.
+It is not the *belief* in a false notion that is the problem, it is the *teaching* of it to others.
 In the Church we have the agency to believe whatever we want to believe about whatever we want to believe.
 But we are not authorized to teach it to others as truth.

 If someone approaches you individually or invites you to very private meetings, claiming to have some special calling, whatever you do, follow Paul’s counsel—“from such turn away.”

 They may claim special revelations and callings.
 They may claim visions and visitations.
 But where, pray tell me, can they claim the sustaining vote of the membership?
 In the revelation on organization and Church government given in 1830, the Lord said:

-“No person is to be ordained to any office in this church, where there is a regularly organized branch of the same, without the vote of that church.”
-(D&C 20:65.)
+“No person is to be ordained to any office in this church, where there is a regularly organized branch of the same, without the vote of that church.” ([[D&C 20.65|D&C 20:65]].)

 There is another area where caution means safety.
 There are some who, motivated by one influence or another, seek through writing and publishing criticisms and interpretations of doctrine to make the gospel more acceptable to the so-called thinking people of the world.

 They would do well to read very thoughtfully the parable of the tree of life in the eighth chapter of 1 Nephi, and to ponder very soberly verse twenty-eight:

-“And after” [meaning after they were members of the Church] after “they had tasted of the fruit they were ashamed, because of those that were scoffing at them; and they fell away into forbidden paths and were lost.”
-(1 Ne.
-8:28; Italics added.)
+“And *after*” \[meaning after they were members of the Church\] *after* “they had tasted of the fruit they were ashamed, because of those that were scoffing at them; and they fell away into forbidden paths and were lost.” ([[1 Nephi 8.28|1 Ne.
+8:28]]; italics added.)

 If their spirits are pure and their motives worthy, they will do no harm either to themselves or to others.
 If they are not, we would all do well to follow Paul’s admonition and “from such turn away.”

 I saw something else on the wall of that little chapel in Huacuyo.
 It was a rudely printed poster.
 I could not hold back the tears as I read the heading “preparacion para ser estaca”—preparation for stakehood.

 There followed a list of qualifications for a stake of Zion.
 A stake of Zion there in the remotest village atop the Andes Mountains?
 Oh, yes!
 That will be one day.
 And when it comes, one of us will be there to give authority to the leaders.
 When a stake of Zion is organized anywhere on earth, a man sitting on this stand must be there to confer the keys of presidency.
-Only from those who have the authority and it is known to the church that they have authority can they receive them.
+Only from those who *have the authority* and *it is known to the church that they have authority* can they receive them.
 There is yet a further witness.
 Any seeking soul—any member—has the right to know by the gift of the Spirit about the call of our leaders.

 On one occasion I was organizing a new stake on Upolu Island in Samoa.
 As is customary, we were conducting interviews with local priesthood leaders, asking each to suggest a few names of brethren of stature to be considered for a call.